py-man/interview-faq/README.md

 FAQ in interviews / Scripting

 To test the below you make use the included vagrant file:
-This will build ubuntu 14.04 and install ruby 1.91 and all the required Gems (assuming you have vagrant and virtualbox installed) vagrant up vagrant ssh screener
+-This will build ubuntu 14.04 and install ruby 1.91 and all the required Gems -(assuming you have vagrant and virtualbox installed) vagrant up vagrant ssh screener